conan-io/docs/howtos/custom_cache.rst

 .. _custom_cache:

-Virtual environments: concurrency, Continuous Integration, isolation
+Conan local cache: concurrency, Continuous Integration, isolation
 =========================================================================================

 Conan needs access to some, per user, configuration files, as the **conan.conf** file that